Chapter 1

 punc(final_question,IL1,[]).

-Rule 1 of (1.6) will create a node structure with a list IL for the layer content of the node and 'IP-MAT' (statement matrix clause) as the node label.
+[Rule 1] of (1.6) will create a node structure with a list IL for the layer content of the node and 'IP-MAT' (statement matrix clause) as the node label.
 IP is an abbreviation for Inflectional Phrase, which is another way to say ‘clause’.
-To succeed, rule 1 needs content to parse that involves a list of items where all but the last item satisfies one of the clause_top_layer phrase structure rules (see section 5.2), and where the last list item is an instance of final punctuation (see section 2.12).
+To succeed, [rule 1] needs content to parse that involves a list of items where all but the last item is content for a clause_top_layer phrase structure rule (see section 5.2) and where the last list item is an instance of final punctuation (see section 2.12).

-In (1.7), two Prolog calls are made.
-The first call has tphrase_set_string to store a list of word items to parse.
+The Prolog query of (1.7) first calls tphrase_set_string to store a list of word items to parse.
 Let's call this the word list.
-The second call has parse to question whether the stored word list has content to satisfy a call of sentence.
-Note that the parameter of sentence for accumulating parse structure is hidden internally to the parse call.
-If parse succeeds, then all parse results are presented as bracketed tree output.
+The second and last call is to parse (see the Appendix for its definition) for questioning whether the stored word list can be input for a sentence rule.
+Note that parameters of sentence visible in (1.6) are hidden by the parse call.
+These are parameters to accumulate node structures and if parse succeeds, then all gathered node structures are presented as bracketed tree output.

 (1.7)